“This is precisely the time when artists go to work.

 I know the world is bruised and bleeding, and though it is important not to ignore its pain, it is also critical to refuse to succumb to its malevolence.
 Like failure, chaos contains information that can lead to knowledge — even wisdom.
 Like art.”

-These urgent words of Toni Morrison have shaken me out of the stupor that has overcome me since the U.S. presidential election results of November 6.
-And likewise, as I survey the long list of African women who take up their artist’s tool as a weapon for change, under threat, in perilous conditions.
-I am encourage to not flounder in self-pity and despair.
+Immediately after the elections of 2024, her message has resurfaced.
+And likewise, for those who feel today as Toni Morrison felt in 2004, her message continues to resonate: "there is no time for despair, no place for self-pity," I also recall the long list of African women who take up their artist’s tool as a weapon for change, under threat, in perilous conditions: a call to arms, to not flounder in self-pity and despair.
 They speak, they film, they do cinema, to heal and to make a better world.

 This project has as objective to bring together voices from diverse experiences of these women who use the camera as their weapon, who make films that reveal the myriad challenges on the path to peace, justice, democracy, freedom and positive change.